-Balicasag Island: This is considered as one of the best diving spots in the country!
+Balicasag Island: This is considered one of the best diving spots in the country!
 Wall dives can be done 50 meters from the beach as it falls down to about 50 meters.
-If you’re not knowledgeable yet, you can always snorkel around the island to see the colorful corals and fishes.
+If you’re not experienced yet, you can always snorkel around the island to see the colorful corals and fishes.
 (On your way here, you can actually sight dolphins too!)

-» How to get to Bohol?
+» How to Get to Bohol

 By air.
 There are no direct international flights to this island.
 To get here, you would need to take a flight either from Manila or Cebu in order to head on to Tagbilaran Airport (Tagbilaran is the name of Bohol’s capital).
 Flights from Manila or Cebu can go for as low as $10 (Php 500) especially when you watch out for promos from local airlines like Cebu Pacific, Air Asia, and PAL Express.

-» Where to stay in Bohol?
+» Where to Stay in Bohol

 A lot of people would prefer to stay in Panglao Island and so when it comes to the best accommodations on any kind of budget, I recommend the following:

 If you rather want to stay on the main island in Tagbilaran: